istio/istio.io/content/en/news/releases/1.29.x/announcing-1.29/change-notes/index.md

 ## Telemetry

-- **Added** introduce `statsCompression` option in proxyConfig to allow global configuration of HTTP compression for the Envoy stats endpoint exposing its metrics.
+- **Added** `statsCompression` option in `proxyConfig` to allow global configuration of HTTP compression for the Envoy stats endpoint exposing its metrics.
 This is enabled by default, offering `brotli`, `gzip` and `zstd` depending on the `Accept-Header` sent by the client.
-**Deprecated** remove the `sidecar.istio.io/statsCompression` annotation, which is replaced by the `statsCompression` proxyConfig option.
-Per Pod overrides are still possible via `proxy.istio.io/config` annotation.
+**Deprecated** the `sidecar.istio.io/statsCompression` annotation, which is replaced by the `statsCompression` `proxyConfig` option.
+Per-pod overrides are still possible via `proxy.istio.io/config` annotation.
   ([Issue #48051](https://github.com/istio/istio/issues/48051))

 - **Added** source and destination workload identification to waypoint proxy traces.